ENGLISH ELECTROPLATE SILVER

 Sheffield

-Sheffield (possibly)
+Sheffield and London (possibly)

 Sheffield